pagesjaunes/curiosity/README.md

 Overview
 ========

-Curiosity is tool developed by ["Pages Jaunes"](http://www.pagesjaunes.fr/) which is used to browse elasticSearch's data in a simple an intuivive way.
+Curiosity is tool developed by ["Pages Jaunes"](http://www.pagesjaunes.fr/) which is used to browse elasticSearch's data in a simple an intuitive way.

-Main curiosity's functionality are :
+Main curiosity's functionalities are :

 * Keywords system